Why Employee Engagement Matters

 - Does the organization use these strengths as a negotiation tool in the offer process?

-- Will the candidate know exactly how they will be able to use their talents within the organization?
+- Do candidates know exactly how they will be able to use their talents within the organization?

 - How does the organization specifically link the strengths and talents of the candidate to the overall mission of that organization during the first 90 days of employment (the typical probationary period)?

-- Does the program aid new hires identify their strengths and talents that directly tie to the organizations goals?
+- Does the program aid new hires in identifying their strengths and talents that directly tie to the organization’s goals?

-The Corporate Leadership Council adequately described an employee’s clear understanding of how their respective strengths, talents and accomplishments positively contribute to the overall mission of an organization as one of the most important factors for employee engagement.
+The Corporate Leadership Council maintains that an employee’s clear understanding of how his or her respective strengths, talents and accomplishments positively contribute to the overall mission of an organization is one of the most important factors for employee engagement.

 What the Research Tells Us

-Some questions for one to consider for Employee Engagement:
+Some questions for one to consider in employee engagement: